neos/Neos.NeosIo/Readme.rst

 --------------
-neos.io
+www.neos.io
 --------------

-This is the Neos site distribution of the community website neos.io.
+This is the Neos site distribution of the *new* community website www.neos.io.